Skip to content

 Installing an external Skill

-Skills provided by DialoX can be installed through the Skills main-menu item.
-On the underlying page, you can find an overview of skills that are available and the skills that are already installed in your bot.
+Skills provided by DialoX can be installed through the Packages main-menu item.
+There, on the Store subpage, you can find an overview of skills that are available for installation and the skills that are already installed in your bot.
 A skill is installed using the "Install" button in the pop-up.

 All the dependencies for a skill will be installed automatically.